 - Did you have and raise children together?

 Marriage laws change constantly.
-If you have a question about the common law marriage requirements in your state, you may wish to contact a family law attorney for assistance.
+If you have a question about the common law marriage requirements in your state, contact a family law attorney for assistance.
 A family law attorney in your area will know the laws surrounding common law marriage and be able to represent you in court.
 Get a free legal evaluation now at no charge and at no obligation to you.